Environmental, Energy & Natural Resources Law Overview

 - Government at the state, local, national, or international level

 IU McKinney offers the opportunity to study environmental and natural resources law through a program that has a national and an international perspective, while retaining a strong regional core.
-Contact Professor Eric Dannenmaier, Director of the Environmental and Natural Resources Law Program, to discuss your interest in pursuing environmental law at IU McKinney.
+Contact Professor Eric Dannenmaier, Director of the Environmental, Energy and Natural Resources Law Program, to discuss your interest in pursuing environmental law at IU McKinney.